aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/compare/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Compare/CompareDocument) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use **cURL** command-line tool to access Aspose.Words web services easily.
-The following example shows how to make calls to Cloud API with cURL.
+You can use **cURL** and **Postman** to access Aspose.Words Cloud API.
+The following examples demonstate how to do it.
+Please refer to the <a href="/words/getting-started/quickstart/">instructions</a> to get a 'JWT_TOKEN' for authorization.
 Feel free to download and explore sample input [compareTestDoc1.doc](compareTestDoc1.doc), [compareTestDoc2.doc](compareTestDoc2.doc) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}